lucashogg/admin-dashboard/README.md

 ![admin-dashboard-demo](https://github.com/lucashogg/admin-dashboard/assets/73367876/ec23ab81-6f13-4a2f-98c5-35c555950a89)

-In this **The Odin Project** assignment we are tasked with building a modern, CRM-styled admin dashboard.
+In this **The Odin Project** assignment we are tasked with building a modern, CRM/SaaS-styled admin dashboard.
 This exercise was specifically designed to build our CSS Grid skills.

 ### Features